Skelmorlie: Early Skelmorlie

 When Kelly Castle was burnt in 1740, the Bannatynes moved into Blackhouse which they had owned for a century.
 They sold it in 1780 and bought it back in 1795 after Kelly was sold.

 The 18th Century saw the end of feudal society (where peasants worked the land and contributed work to their land'lords') and the growth of industry.
 Communities were beginning to form at Finnock (Inverkip), Kellybridge and Skelmorlie (Meigle).
 Simultaneously, some of this population was moving and accumulating in Largs.

 Most significantly, the 18th century saw the rise in the importance of the River Clyde and the increase in trade that it brought.

 The original road from Greenock went up Station Hill, up Skelmorlie Castle Road, down past the Castle, veered left (never reaching where the main road is now) then back up through Meigle to Largs.
 It was close to this road on the high ground that all the habitation existed.

 The area between the Kelly Burn and the track from Innes Park Road to Skelmorlie Community Centre was renamed Oakfield.
-That's the extremely short version.
-The highlights of the rest can be seen in the Chronology of local events.